Red-hot N.C. A&T edges Bethune-Cookman

 There were 15 lead changes overall, and the game was tied 13 times.

 The Wildcats’ cause, however, was aided by Aggies mistakes.
-The Wildcats got 18 points from A&T turnovers and the Aggies were only 14-for-26 from the free throw line in the first half.
-For the game, A&T was 27-for-46 from the line.
+The Wildcats got 18 points from A&T turnovers and the Aggies were only 14 for 26 from the free throw line in the first half.
+For the game, A&T was 27-46 from the line.

 “Free throws are something we are dealing with right now,” said Jones.
 “It’s one of the areas we have to improve.
 If we hit our free throws, we are not in a dog fight at the end of the game.”